ciceklab/ECOLE/README.md

 ## ECOLE Finetuning Example

+> We provide an ECOLE Finetuning example with WES sample of NA12891 using only chromosome 21.
+> Step-0 and Step-1 are the same as the ECOLE call example.

 ### Step-0: Install conda package management

 - This project uses conda package management software to create virtual environment and facilitate reproducability.